lucacasula91/SnackView/README.md

 - [Contributing](#contributing)

 ## What's new

-### What's new in 2.0.0
+### What's new in 1.0.9
+- New SnackViewDataSource protocol with which create your SnackView.
+- New SVImageViewItem class with which display images.
-- Rewritten and reorganized part of the code
+- A lot of code improvements.

--
+### What's new in 1.0.8
+- Fixed crash that occurs when SnackView was init with an empty SVItem array.

 ## Installation